Starting a part-time business: All you need to know

 Do the entrepreneur check

-Consult your employer and check your competition clause
+Consult your employer and check your non-compete clause

 If you plan to start working as a freelancer alongside your salaried job, consult your employer.
 Often, your contract will contain rules about secondary activities.
 The work you do as a self-employed person is a secondary activity.
 So discuss your plans to start working as a freelancer with your employer to make sure you comply with the terms of employment.
 This will help you avoid a conflict.

 Will you be working in the same sector?
-Then also check whether there is a non-competition clause in your contract.
+Then also check whether there is a non-compete clause in your contract.
 This will help prevent problems.

 Watch the video for an explanation of everything you need to know when starting as a part-time entrepreneur.